FeatureBaseDB/www/content/whitepaper/whitepaper.md

 whom they are related.
 In a given index, all of these different types of rows might be present.
 Since each row can only represent one value, rows are grouped together into fields which are analagous to SQL columns.
-In the "foods" field, you might have a rows for yogurt, steak, lima beans, and many more.
+In the "foods" field, one might have a rows for yogurt, steak, lima beans, and many more.

 ### Segmentation (WHERE on steroids)
 The lima beans row, for example is a bitmap, and represents the set of people